utsaslab/pebblesdb/README.md

 PebblesDB is a write-optimized key-value store which is built using the novel FLSM (Fragmented Log-Structured Merge Tree) data structure.
-FLSM is a modification of standard LSM data structure which aims at achieving higher write throughput and lower write amplification without compromising on read throughput.
+FLSM is a modification of the standard log-structured merge tree data structure which aims at achieving higher write throughput and lower write amplification without compromising on read throughput.